osm2pgsql-dev/osm2pgsql/man/osm2pgsql.md

     It needs at least the amount of `shared_buffers` given in its configuration.
     Defaults to 800.

-\--cache-strategy=STRATEGY
-:   This deprecated option will be ignored.

 -x, \--extra-attributes
 :   Include attributes of each object in the middle tables and make them
     available to the outputs.
 Attributes are: user name, user id, changeset id,